usds/justice40-tool/README.md

 ## Background

 The Justice40 initiative and CEJST were announced in the [Executive Order on Tackling the Climate Crisis at Home and Abroad](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/27/executive-order-on-tackling-the-climate-crisis-at-home-and-abroad/) in January 2021.
-The CEJST includes interactive maps and federal agencies can use the tool to prioritize verburdened and underserved communities for benefits in their covered programs.
+The CEJST includes interactive maps and federal agencies can use the tool to prioritize overburdened and underserved communities for benefits in their covered programs.

 ## Core Team